cohux/webrtc-mcu/README.md

 ![intel-mcu-icon](./src/intel_mcu.png)

-Create high-performance, reliable, and scalable real-time communication solutions.<br>
-Server and client tools to deliver RTC experiences with video conferencing capabilities.<br>
-Optimized for Intel® Architecture to take full advantage of Intel hardware-acceleration with H.264 and HEVC encode/decode.<br>
+Create high-performance, reliable, and scalable real-time communication solutions.
+Server and client tools to deliver RTC experiences with video conferencing capabilities.
+Optimized for Intel® Architecture to take full advantage of Intel hardware-acceleration with H.264 and HEVC encode/decode.

 # Version